spacetelescope/synphot_refactor/docs/synphot/formulae.rst

 Effective Stimulus
 ------------------

-For an observation, :meth:`~synphot.Observation.effstim` calculates the predicted effective stimulus in given flux unit.
+For an observation, :meth:`~synphot.observation.Observation.effstim` calculates the predicted effective stimulus in given flux unit.
-:meth:`~synphot.Observation.countrate` is a special form of effective stimulus in the unit of counts/s given a telescope collecting area.
+:meth:`~synphot.observation.Observation.countrate` is a special form of effective stimulus in the unit of count/s given a telescope collecting area.
 It is equivalent to IRAF SYNPHOT ``calcphot`` result for ``effstim``.
 The default binning behavior is to be consistent with ASTROLIB PYSYNPHOT.